atomhacks/X/README.md

 Most of the team that worked on this (@frykher, @wd7bxscience) will be graduating Bronx Science in 2024, so this is our last time working at AtomHacks.
 Thank you for all the fun, and good luck next year!

+PS: Yes, @frykher decided we should have our development .env in this repo.
+We've reset the tokens and urls already, if you're wondering.

 - @wd7bxscience